andrew-b-li/HEXACO/README.md

--As a user, I want to be able to take a personality assessment, and have that data associated with me (Done) -As a user, I want to be able to have multiple tests associated with me (Done) -As a user, I want to be able to view the tests associated with me (Done) -As a user, I want to be able to view the members of a team and their most recent personality data (In Progress)
+-As a user, I want to be able to take a personality assessment, and have that data associated with me (Done) -As a user, I want to be able to have multiple tests associated with me (Done) -As a user, I want to be able to view the tests associated with me (Done)

 ## Phase 2 User Stories
--As a user, I want to be able to save all team, user, and assessment data to a file for later use.
+-As a user, I want to be able to save all team, user, and assessment data to a file for later use (Done) -As a user, I want to be able to reload all the data from a previous session from a file (Done)

+## Phase 3 User Stories
--As a user, I want to be able to reload all the data from a previous session from a file.
+-As a user, I want to be able to remove a member from a team (Done) -As a user, I want to be able to do above stories using a graphical user interface (Done)